 Distance from Atlanta: 245 miles (3 hours, 50 minutes)

-Charlotte is the second-largest city in the Southeast and is an important business and financial hub.
-Some of its most notable attractions include the NASCAR Hall of Fame, Discovery Place Science Museum, the Billy Graham Library, and Carowinds amusement park.
+Nicknamed “The Queen City,” Charlotte is the second-largest city in the Southeast and is an important business and financial hub.
+Its most notable attractions include the NASCAR Hall of Fame, Discovery Place Science Museum, the Billy Graham Library, and Carowinds amusement park.
 For a unique outdoor experience, you’ll want to visit the U.S. National Whitewater Center!
 This facility is the ultimate spot for water sports, where you can partake in whitewater rafting, kayaking, and paddleboarding.

 Distance from Atlanta: 200 miles (4 hours)

 Gatlinburg is a mountain resort city that makes a great base for exploring the Great Smoky Mountains National Park.
-Plan to spend at least one day hiking in the park–there are trails for all levels!
+Plan to spend at least one day hiking in the park–there are trails for all levels of hikers!
 Other must-see places in town are Ripley’s Aquarium of the Smokies, SkyLift Park, and the Gatlinburg Scenic Overlook.
 If you’re traveling with a group of adults, go on a moonshine crawl through Gatlinburg!
-There are three major distilleries you can visit here: Sugarlands, Ole Smoky, and Doc Collier.
+You can visit three major distilleries here: Sugarlands, Ole Smoky, and Tennessee Shine Co.